 I do love this little house.
 But I’d love it a lot more if I could lift it up and take it back there.
 And settle it among those tall pines.

 If I could convince my daughters to go with me, I’d dare them to tell me where the tall pines stopped and the blue skies began.

-I think I finally have to accept that I somehow left my heart there, though I didn’t mean to.
-In a place where the pine cones carpet the ground.
+I think I finally have to accept that I somehow left part of my heart there, though I didn’t mean to.
+In a place where the pinecones carpet the ground.
 And tiny pines spring up all over the place, thick as thieves.

 Somehow that chapter in the book of my life isn’t quite finished.
-It keeps calling me to a place I once called home.
+But I doubt I’ll ever go back there.